 We’ll follow the case and update this post when either the man takes a plea agreement, or a verdict is reached at trial.

 Have additional questions about criminal recklessness in Indiana?
+You should speak to an experienced Indiana Criminal Defense Attorney.
 Give us a call at 1-877-77-AVNET or or contact us below with any additional questions you may have about criminal recklessness in Indiana.